s07308/tauProcess/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-In clinical trials, the nonproportional hazard (NPH) scenarios are commonly encountered.
-Under NPH, the classical hazard ratio is no longer a meaningful treatment effect measure.
-Furthermore, the commonly used logrank test may lose its power.
-Several treatment effect measures and testing procedures are proposed to overcome these problems, including weighted logrank, restricted mean survival time (RMST) and maxcombo tests.
-The tau measure/process proposed is intuitive and clinically meaningful to accommodate the requirements from addendum to ICH E9 highlighting the interpretability of estimand.
-The inference procedure and plot based on tau measure and process are also provided.
+Non-proportional hazard (NPH) scenarios are common in clinical trials.
+Under NPH, the commonly used log-rank test may lose power, and the hazard ratio may no longer be a meaningful measure of treatment effect.
+The proposed tau process adheres to the addendum to ICH E9, which emphasizes the use of an Estimand defined as “a precise description of the treatment effect reflecting the clinical question posed by a given clinical trial objective.”
+At each failure time in one group, the survival probability of the other group at that time is calculated and compared.
+The tau process sums over the differences in probabilities up to time t, providing an intuitive visual aid for assessing the cumulative treatment effect over time.
+An increasing trend of tau(t) in some interval of t indicates that Group 1 consistently shows its efficacy during this time period.
+When tau(t) is positive, subjects in Group 1 have longer survival compared to those in Group 0 up to time t.

 ## Installation